-Psychopharmacology Seminar - Six sessions at the beginning of the internship year, as part of the Clinical Seminar.
-Leader: Caroline Tsai, Pharm.D.
+- Psychopharmacology Seminar Six sessions at the beginning of the internship year, as part of the Clinical Seminar.
+Leader: Caroline Tsai, Pharm.D. - Risk Assessment and Monitoring Seminar Occurs at the beginning of the internship year.
+Leader: Sabrina Darrow, PhD

 Method and Frequency of Evaluation